Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Introduction

 The Marangoni effect, named after Carlo Marangoni, describes the fluid motion generated along an interface due to gradients in surface tension \cite{Marangoni}.
 This inhomogeneity of surface tension typically arises from spatial variations in temperature (thermocapillarity) or solute concentration (solutocapillarity) \cite{Marangoni-coffee,Marangoni_turbulence}.
 When thermal effects are considered, for most fluids, the surface tension decreases with increasing temperature \cite{Marangoni_review}, and consequently, the resulting tangential stress induces a convective flow from the warmer regions (lower surface tension) to the cooler regions (higher surface tension).
 This ubiquitous phenomenon was recognized as a primary driving mechanism that contributes to fluid motion alongside buoyancy effects in the classic B\'{e}nard experiments \cite{Benard1901}.
 Marangoni convection can influence the spreading behavior near interfaces and lead to the appearance of dynamic organized patterns.
 It has become a fundamental subject of research, with diverse applications in crystal growth/welding, electron beam melting, nanotechnology, and biology (see, e.g., \cite{Marangoni_crystal,Marangoni_welding,Marangoni_electron,NB20}).

-Phase-field models have emerged as an efficient method for studying interfacial dynamics and phase transitions in multi-component fluids \cite{phasefield1,phasefield4}.
-In this approach, the sharp interface between immiscible fluids (see, e.g., \cite{sharp1,sharp2}) is regularized as a thin transition layer where physical variables vary continuously but steeply, i.e., the so-called diffuse interface.
+In this study, we consider the evolution of a non-isothermal fluid mixture with two incompressible immiscible viscous Newtonian fluids under the influence of thermally induced surface tension gradients.
+In the sharp interface formulation (see, e.g., \cite{sharp1,sharp2}), the transition region between immiscible constituents is idealized as a zero-thickness hypersurface separating two distinct bulk domains.
+Although this treatment provides a clear mathematical representation of phase boundaries, it becomes challenging during topological changes such as droplet pinch-off and coalescence, where vanishing length scales can generate singular interfacial dynamics, see \cite{Eggers1997,Charles1960}.
+This difficulty has motivated alternative interfacial descriptions that can regularize the sharp-boundary idealization and provide a more flexible framework for describing interfacial deformation and topological transitions.
+Phase-field models have emerged as an efficient method for studying interfacial dynamics and phase transitions in multi-component fluids, see \cite{phasefield1,phasefield4} and the references therein.
+In this approach, the sharp interface is regularized as a thin transition layer where physical variables vary continuously but steeply, i.e., the so-called diffuse interface.
 The diffuse interface regularization avoids explicit interface tracking while naturally incorporates thermodynamic driving forces, facilitating both the mathematical analysis and numerical implementation for multi-phase flows \cite{phasefield1,phasefield2,phasefield3}.